Hackeitos/lol-uikit/readme.md

 - Attributes:
     - `value`: Will change to the value of the selected option.
 Goes both ways.
     - `text`: Initial text.
 Useful for things like "Pick one".
+- If you want to add items with js you must add them to a `options-container` child that is created when the page loads.

 ## Radio buttons